-- As black cotton soil has a property that gets expand as it comes in contact with moisture or water and it gets contracted as it is dried out.
+- As black cotton soil has a property that gets expanded as it comes in contact with moisture or water and it gets contracted as it is dried out.
 Because of this reason, there may be a chance of cracks in the structure.

-- Sometimes, when foundation soil does not have sufficient bearing capacity, under reamed piles are used to increase the capacity.
+- Sometimes, when foundation soil does not have sufficient bearing capacity, under-reamed piles are used to increase the capacity.

 - It should be used.
 When there are lifting forces acting,